Mannhai

 Mannhai is a Finnish stoner rock band from Helsinki.
 The band was formed in late 1999 by bass player Olli-Pekka "Oppu" Laine and guitarist Ilkka "Ile" Laaksomaa.
-Soon they were accompanied by a young drummer, Mikko "Junior" Pietinen, and the following year by lead singer Jani "Joãnitor" Muurinen.
+Soon they were accompanied by a drummer, Mikko "Junior" Pietinen, and the following year by lead singer Jani "Joãnitor" Muurinen.

 In 2004, Muurinen left the band after three albums.
 In 2005 Mannhai persuaded Pasi Koskinen to replace Muurinen as a vocalist.
 Koskinen is best known for being the lead singer of Amorphis during the years 1996–2004.

 The band's name Mannhai comes from an Indian belief.
 In the countryside of the state of Uttar Pradesh in India, people in villages believed an evil disguised spirit called the Mannhai snatched their children at nightfall.

 History

-Olli-Pekka Laine, Ilkka Laaksomaa and Mikko Pietinen recorded three instrumental songs to begin with.
+Olli-Pekka Laine, Ilkka Laaksomaa and Mikko Pietinen initially recorded three instrumental songs.
 With this demo tape, they convinced their old friend Jani Muurinen to become their singer.
 In late 2000 another three-song demo tape was released and given to Spinefarm Records which led to the band signing a recording contract.
 Without a single live gig, Mannhai started to record their first album.

-Their debut album The Sons of Yesterday's Black Grouse in 2001 attracted interest.
+Their debut album The Sons of Yesterday's Black Grouse was released in 2001.
 Mannhai started intense touring until August 2002, when they returned to the studio to record their second record.
 With the second album Evil under the Sun, Mannhai topped its predecessor.
-The record includes the song and music video for "Spiritraiser", directed by Tuukka Temonen (former bass player of the Finnish punk/hardcore group Apulanta).

-In 2004 the third album, The Exploder, was released, which is more experimental than the group's other albums.
-The third album has significant influences from progressive metal and 1970s heavy metal, as well as from blues with Maria Hänninen singing backing vocals on some tracks and Esa Kuloniemi from Honey B and the T-bones playing slide guitar on some others.
-The record has a more complicated and scattered feel, including only a few straightforward rock and roll songs.
-The keyboards played by Kasper Mårtenson (ex-Amorphis) also add to the progressive feel.
-The band played a prank when The Exploder came out: the web address www.mattivanhanen.com directed websurfers not to the web page of then-Prime Minister of Finland Matti Vanhanen but to the band's website instead.
+In 2004 the band's third album, The Exploder, was released.
+It contains influences from progressive metal and 1970s heavy metal, as well as from blues, with Maria Hänninen singing backing vocals on some tracks and Esa Kuloniemi from Honey B and the T-bones playing slide guitar on some others.

-In November 2004 in Tavastia Club, a popular rock venue in Helsinki, Muurinen played his last gig as a member of Mannhai.
+In November 2004 in Tavastia Club, a rock venue in Helsinki, Muurinen played his last gig as a member of Mannhai.
 Muurinen left the band to pursue his artistic studies.
 During this time Muurinen had lived and studied in Turku while the rest of the band had always maintained their home base in Helsinki.